-- Religious symbols and myths played a crucial role in the Waste Land. - The past seen as a whole (fertile, reassuring) - The present seen as fragmented (bare, frightful) - Traditional myths lose their connotation in the present - Frazer "The Golden Bough" - Weston "From Ritual to Romance"
+- Religious symbols and myths are greatly used in the Waste Land to make: - 1. the past seen as a whole (fertile, reassuring) - 2. the present seen as fragmented (bare, frightful) - Traditional myths lose their connotation in the present

 Structure of the Poem